plain-solutions-gmbh/kirby-section-block/README.md

 ### Set up the column block

 Now, we set the background field.
 We can use the given value, later for our backend styling.
-And also we set a few fielsets for our column blocks.
+And also we set a few fielsets for our content blocks.

-`site/blueprints/fields/columns.yml` (Keep in mind: `fields` folder not `blocks`!)
+`site/blueprints/fields/columns.yml`
 ```yml
 fields:
   background: